 2. Rigid Foam Insulation

 Rigid foam insulation is pretty much how it sounds.
 It comes in large sheets and anywhere from 1/2-inch to 4-inch thickness.
 Types of rigid foam include polystyrene, extruded polystyrene, and polyisocyanurate.
 The density of the foam offers some of the highest R-value of any insulation available.
-Rigid foam is relatively inexpensive, and it’s easy to cut to fit most spaces.
+Rigid foam is relatively inexpensive and easy to cut to fit most spaces.
 Because of its density, it’s a good choice for thin walls as it’ll reduce noise.

 4. Spray Foam Insulation